-2. The respondent said COBRA is the source of insurance through a self-insured firm with firm-size one (HX03)

-3. The respondent said COBRA is the source of insurance not elsewhere reported (HX23)
+- 2. The respondent said COBRA is the source of insurance through a self-insured firm with firm-size one (HX03) - 3.
+The respondent said COBRA is the source of insurance not elsewhere reported (HX23)

 COBRA is set to "no" (2) when the insurance was not COBRA coverage.
 COBRA is set to "inapplicable" (-1) when the coverage was not employment-based, and when the coverage was through a current job.
-COBRA is set to "not ascertained" (-9) for retirement jobs first reported in the employment section in Round 1 (EM80), retirement jobs first reported in the employment section for new RU members (EM80), and insurance through unions reported in the insurance section (HX23).
-In a few cases, self-employed persons with firm size = 1 reported buying coverage through a previous job, and these cases are coded as yes or no, while other insurance through self-employment with firm size = 1 is coded "inapplicable."
+COBRA is set to "not ascertained" (-9) for retirement jobs first reported in the employment section in Round 1 (EM80), retirement jobs first reported in the employment section for new RU members (EM80), and insurance through unions reported in the insurance section (HX23).2 In a few cases, self-employed persons with firm size = 1 reported buying coverage through a previous job, and these cases are coded as yes or no, while other insurance through self-employment with firm size = 1 is coded "inapplicable."

 The variable COVTYPIN flags whether coverage was single or family, based on the number of persons covered in the RU, whether the establishment's insurance covers someone outside the household, and whether the policyholder is outside the household.
-For Panel 14 rounds 1 and 2, and Panel 13 rounds 3 and 4, the number of covered persons was measured at the time of the interview (or end of the reference period).
-For Panel 14 Round 3 and Panel 13 Round 5 the number is as of December 31st.
-Beginning in 2008, when coverage ceased before the end of the reference period for every co-residing family member, COVTYPIN is set based on the number of persons ever covered during the round.
+For Panel 15 rounds 1 and 2, and Panel 14 rounds 3 and 4, the number of covered persons was measured at the time of the interview (or end of the reference period).
+For Panel 15 Round 3 and Panel 14 Round 5 the number is as of December 31st.
+Beginning with the 2010 data, when coverage ceased before the end of the reference period for every co-residing family member, COVTYPIN is set based on the number of persons ever covered during the round.
+The variable COVROUT indicates whether out-of-RU persons were covered by the plan.